top of page

 • On call from 38 weeks until your baby is born

-• Emotional, physical, and informational support during labor and birth, and initial breastfeeding support
+• Emotional, physical, and informational support during labor and birth

 • Encouragement and reassurance for partner so that he/she can be more fully confident in his/her abilities and engaged